-The golden years of retirement are supposed to be a time of relaxation, a time in a person’s life where they can enjoy doing what they love most in the comfort of their home.
+The golden years of retirement should be a time of relaxation where one can enjoy doing what they love most in the comfort of their home.
 The truth is, however, there are often physical struggles that get in the way of this.
 For instance, one might find it harder to move around the house with ease, have difficulty with bathing, or find it harder to cook a nutritious meal by themselves.
-“It becomes a challenge because we live in Peter Pan houses, designed for people who never grow old,” said Susan Bosak, a social scientist who is overseeing a program to boost intergenerational engagement in Tulsa, Okla.
-An overwhelming amount of seniors over 50 would rather stay at home according to an article by NBC News.
+“It becomes a challenge because we live in Peter Pan houses, designed for people who never grow old,” said Susan Bosak, a social scientist who oversaw a program to boost intergenerational engagement.
+Aging in Place says an overwhelming amount of seniors plan to stay in their current homes.
 Read the full article here.

-The re-modeling depends on what type of care you need, as well.
+The re-modeling depends on what type of care you need as well.
 For instance, if mobility is an issue, you may consider widening doorways or installing ramps.
-If vision is an issue, you may consider installing light sensors that turn on when someone enters the room.
-It may be as simple as installing “grab rods” which on average cost $150.
-You may find that this is the best option for your parent or a loved one, who may not necessarily need full-time care in a senior living community.
-It may even be as simple as lowering counter space height from the average 36 inches to 34 so that they are more accessible to wheelchair users.
+If vision is an issue, installing light sensors that turn on when someone enters the room may be a consideration.
+It may be as simple as installing “grab rods” costing only $150 on average.
+It may even be as simple as lowering counter space height from the average 36 inches to 34 inches so they are more accessible to wheelchair users.
+You may find this is the best option for your parent or loved one who may not necessarily need full-time care in a senior living community.